h2akim/chip-php-sdk/README.md

 #### HTTP Adapter

-Instead of utilizing `php-http/guzzle7-adapter` you might want to use any other adapter that implements `php-http/client-implementation`.
-Check [Clients & Adapters](http://docs.php-http.org/en/latest/clients.html) for PHP-HTTP.
+You might want to use other adapter that implements `php-http/client-implementation`.
+Refer [Clients & Adapters](http://docs.php-http.org/en/latest/clients.html)

 #### Usage